soundasleep/throttle-debounce-fn/README.md

 # Throttle Debounce Fn

 Throttle Debounce Fn is a jQuery-based plugin that allows you to throttle and debounce your functions.
 It is based on [jQuery-Throttle-Debounce], with only a few changes.
+Full credits to the original author.

+This repository/package was created for integration with https://github.com/nielsenramon/chalk.

 ## Compatibility